babenkoivan/elastic-scout-driver-plus/docs/compound-queries.md

 $searchResult = Book::searchQuery($query)->execute();
 ```

+Note that `mustRaw` completely replaces the `must` clause of the query.

 ### <a name="bool-must-not"></a> mustNot

 The query defined with `mustNot` [must not appear in the matching documents](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html)